gopherpit/gopherpit/README.md

 To summarize:

- - Make sure that your server is available to ACME provider (or publicly on the Internet).
+ - Make sure that your server is available to the ACME provider (or publicly on the Internet).
  - Make sure that DNS record for your domain points to the right IP address of your server.
  - Configure GopherPit to listen on ports 80 and 433 and to have domain specified.
  - Start GopherPit.